-GUI field Description Pickup any ringing extension in As a pickup group member, you can dial 80 or the code you set on your phone to pick up a call from any ringing extension. pickup group For information on pickup groups, see "Creating pickup groups" on page 164.
-Pickup group extension As a pickup group member, you can dial 81 or the code you set on your phone followed by a ringing extension number to pick up a call from that extension.
-For information on pickup groups, see "Creating pickup groups" on page 164.
-Intercom Dial 92 or the code you set and an extension to intercom that extension.
-Voicemail direct Dial 97 or the code you set from your own phone and then enter your voicemail password to directly access your voice mailbox.
+GUI field Description Voicemail direct Dial 97 or the code you set from your own phone and then enter your voicemail password to directly access your voice mailbox.
 Voicemail prompt Dial 98 or the code you set from any extension and then enter your extension number and voicemail password to access your voice mailbox.
 Operator Dial 0 or the code you set to access the operator.
 One key DND This is for supporting the DND key on the FortiFones.
 Press the DND key on the FortiFone to turn DND on or off.
+Page group Enter PAGEGROUP or the code you set then the page group number to page the extension group.
 Unpark This is for supporting the Unpark key on the FortiFones.
 Press this key on the FortiFone to unpark a call.